GSA/digitalgov.gov/content/posts/2016-11-17-femas-syndicated-content-digital-assists-in-moments-of-disaster.md

 Dan stated that the organization’s goal “is to provide the most targeted information possible to survivors before, during, and after a disaster.”
 He noted that, &#8220;with our ability to constantly and quickly edit widget content, we can put out a focused message to a niche market or cast a wider net if necessary.
 Being able to quickly and confidently put out targeted, specific messaging, and provide survivors with up-to-the-minute information is paramount to our organization.&#8221;

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-425-screen-capture-FEMA-website-widgets-Kids-Fire-Safety-display-and-i-frame-code.jpg" alt="Screen capture of the FEMA website widgets Kids Fire Safety display on the left and the i frame code on the right." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-425-screen-capture-FEMA-website-widgets-Kids-Fire-Safety-display-and-i-frame-code.jpg" alt="Screen capture of the FEMA website widgets Kids Fire Safety display on the left and the i frame code on the right." >}}

 When asked why these widgets and the app are so helpful, Dan explained, “During any disaster one of our biggest priorities is providing accurate information to survivors.
 During and after a disaster there can be an incredible amount of false information out there, and we need to reach a targeted audience on their terms, by targeting local papers and websites that are within the disaster-affected area, but not inundating them with extraneous or non-relevant info.”